 - 1. Before exchanging any IP datagram, LCP first opens the connection through an exchange of Configure packets.
 After this exchange is complete (with the reception of a Configure-Ack packet), the link enters the OPEN state.
 LCP handles only configuration parameters associated with the link; it does not handle configuration of any of the network-layer protocols. - 2.
-After the link enters the OPEN state, LCP tests to determine if the quality of the link is sufficient to bring up the network protocols. - 3.
+After the initial link establishment is complete LCP checks to see if Password Authentication Protocol (PAP) is required.
+If so, an Id/Password pair is repeatedly sent until authentication is acknowledged or the connection is terminated. - 3.
+After the link enters the OPEN state, LCP tests to determine if the quality of the link is sufficient to bring up the network protocols. - 4.
 Once LCP has determined that the quality of the link is sufficient to bring up network layer protocols, the appropriate NCP configures the network protocols and brings them up and takes them down.
-If LCP closes the link, the network layer protocols are first notified. - 4.
+If LCP closes the link, the network layer protocols are first notified. - 5.
 Finally, LCP has the ability to terminate the link at any time.
 This is usually done at the request of the user but may occur because of the loss of a carrier or the expiration of an idle-period timer.